smeah/COVID19BoosterVE/README.md

 # Design and Analysis Heterogeneity in Observational Studies of COVID-19 Booster Effectiveness: A Review and Case Study --- Code Repository
 Companion repository to the manuscript "Design and Analysis Heterogeneity in Observational Studies of COVID-19 Booster Effectiveness: A Review and Case Study" by Sabir Meah, Xu Shi, Lars G. Fritsche, Maxwell Salvatore, Abram Wagner, Emily T. Martin, and Bhramar Mukherjee.
-This repository gives the R code and associated files used in this paper, along with some easier-to-follow examples of the VE analysis methods.
+This repository gives the R code and associated files used in this paper, along with some easier-to-follow examples of the VE analysis methods applied to basic simulated data.

 Literature review R code (i.e., to generate the forest plots) and associated data files can be found in the 'Literature Review & Examples' folder.